Mattytomo365/Mattytomo365/README.md

 ### Current Projects and Learning Goals
 I'm not currently working on any new personal projects.
 Instead, I'm building and refining my professional portfolio, I'm currently at the stage of documenting my previous projects.

-I have recently finishing developing and documenting a prototpye for a simple educational game as part of my Professional Practice module, this is a group project.
-It was built in the PyCharm IDE, with the use of the PyGame library.
+I have recently completed a data analysis project, where I applied knowledge gained in a recent module to perform sentiment analysis and collocation extraction using multiple approaches.
+I recognise there is still room for the addition of features in the future though.

 I'm taking the time to learn new things through online courses.
 I aim to gain a good level of understanding on all the different main sectors of computer science.
 Right now, I'm interested in learning about systems/software development, cybersecurity, and AI.